uabryanblue/bryan_blue_thesis_UA_fall_2024/README.md

 repository: bryan_blue_thesis_UA_fall_2024

-# EFFECTS OF IN SITU LEAF WARMING ON NET PHOTOSYNTHETIC CO~2~ ASSIMILATION IN *THEOBROMA CACAO* L. (cacao):  A STUDY IN THE BIOSPHERE 2 TROPICAL RAINFOREST
+# EFFECTS OF IN SITU LEAF WARMING ON NET PHOTOSYNTHETIC CO2 ASSIMILATION IN *THEOBROMA CACAO* L. (cacao):  A STUDY IN THE BIOSPHERE 2 TROPICAL RAINFOREST

+### DATA_LOGGER_ANALYSIS

+R code to analyze the heating device and climate sensor data

+### LICOR_ANALYSIS

+R code to analyze LI-COR logs and associated A, gsw, Emm, VPDleaf responses for the experiment.
+Contains a LI-COR text log parser.

+### LIGHT_CURVE_ANALYSIS

+R code to create a light curve figure from A response to increasing Q from a cacao leaf in the Biosphere 2 tropical rainforest

 ### Additional data and code links